-A four-session archive based documentary developement workshop :
+A three-session archive based documentary developement workshop :

 Archidoc helps the development of original film projects that use archives and allows their directors to find their way within the international documentary market and to start building a professional network.